Business Management

 Learning Outcomes:

-Upon completing this course, students are familiar with the core models of capital market theory.
+Upon completing this course, alumni are familiar with the core models of capital market theory.
 They possess deep and comprehensive insights to financial market structures and agents, in particular financial institutions.
 They understand the principles of neoliberal institutional economics with its assumptions and their limitations, which Behavioral Finance seeks to overcome by drawing on behavioral science and psychology.
 They can apply theoretical knowledge on financial markets and behavioral science responding to particular situations in order to implement change processes in financial markets and anticipate potential impacts.
-After completing this course, students know how to categorize occurring phenomena and assess the effectiveness of regulatory steps.
+After completing this course, alumni know how to categorize occurring phenomena and assess the effectiveness of regulatory steps.
 They are familiar with the tasks and tools of the most relevant financial institutions as well as their interrelationships.
 They are aware of the Sustainable Finance Disclosure Directive of the European Union and its impact on financial markets participants, in particular asset managers and investment funds, and how this regulation aims to facilitate achieving sustainability goals.
 As this course pursues a holistic approach towards analyzing financial markets and dependencies, it also promotes systematic and holistic thinking.
-It further fosters the students` ability to take decisions and solve problems by discussing past financial crises along with steps taken to overcome these and helps them develop their analytical and assessment skills by thoroughly exploring financial market tools.
+It further fosters the alumni` ability to take decisions and solve problems by discussing past financial crises along with steps taken to overcome these and helps them develop their analytical and assessment skills by thoroughly exploring financial market tools.

 Superior module: